 Dream Central: Building the Library of Tomorrow

-Our capital campaign for the new Central Library has started!
+Our capital campaign for the new Downtown Library has started!

 What We Do

 We have raised money for, and continue to raise money for such worthy causes as

 Arlington Public Library’s literacy program, provides adult, family, and youth literacy services.

 The Library’s YTCs have been established in locations where at-risk youth live, and where convenient access to technology may be limited and each YTC focuses on meeting particular needs of teens in our community.
 For example, the Teen Zone at the Northeast Branch focuses on homework help, mentoring, and the arts; and The Lab at the East Branch focuses on science, engineering, and robotics.
 Our plans are to transform the YTCs from physical spaces that enrich the afterschool lives of teens to virtual and mobile technology hubs that have the capability to engage and inspire teens, building the creativity and critical thinking skills needed for a productive future.

 The Lake Arlington Branch Aquarium was established in 2012 after a renovation.
 Many fish provide entertainment, education, and beauty for the patrons of the library.

 The TechLiNK is a new concept in technology access and computer classes for the community of Arlington.
 It provides free computer training and Internet access to areas of Arlington where public computers and broadband Internet are scarce.